Sri Prakash Shukla: Death

-On 8 and 15 September 1998, episodes about Sriprakash Shukla were broadcast on the crime show India's Most Wanted.
-The host of the show, Suhaib Ilyasi, claimed that he got threat calls from Shukla after that.
+On 8 and 15 September 1998, episodes about Shri Prakash Shukla were broadcast on the crime show India's Most Wanted.
+The host of the show, Suhaib Ilyasi, claimed to have received threat calls from Shukla after that.
 He has also said that he got an anonymous phone call on 10 September 1998 saying Shukla and his associates had been seen in a blue Daewoo Cielo near AIIMS Delhi.
 On 21 September, another anonymous caller said that Shukla and his associates had been seen in Ghaziabad in a blue Daewoo Cielo.
 The tips were forwarded to the Delhi and Uttar Pradesh police.